zinqlabs/stagehand/README.md

 ![](./images/wordle.png)

 _Stagehand combines DOM preprocessing with chunking, Playwright, and LLMs to complete a Wordle.
-Learn more in the "How it works" section._
+Learn more in the "How it works" section.
+Want to a quick demo?
+Clone this repo and run `export OPENAI_API_KEY="YOUR_KEY" && pnpm install && pnpm example`_

 ## Getting started